nicobao/personal-notebook/004_choosing_api_tech.md

    XMLHttpRequest or <iframe>s and long polling).
 ```

 WebSocket is fundamentally complementary to REST.
 If you need some sort of publish/subscribe mechanism (that's not streaming - otherwise go for WebRTC), then you need WebSocket.
+One drawback is that authentication/authorization isn't standardized.

 [AsyncAPI](https://www.asyncapi.com/) is the OpenAPI equivalent of WebSocket.
 It is not limited to WebSocket though, but to every event-driven ("publish-subscribe") sort of transports.
 It's also a JSON Schema.
 It was written to be [as compatible with OpenAPI as possible](https://www.asyncapi.com/docs/reference/specification/v2.5.0).
 So much that there are converters from one spec to the other.